Homepage / Bullion Dealer Practices: Online Dealers

 The more you know about a business, the better off you are when you purchase from them.
 This page was created to help you know what to be aware of before, during, and after you buy from a online bullion dealer.

-Dealers add a charge above the spot price of bullion to help them pay for overhead.
+Generally, online bullion dealers add a charge above the spot price to help them pay for overhead.

-Premiums can vary by the bullion product whether it is a bar, coin, or round.
-Generally, the age, condition, and rarity of the item will all play into the premium above the spot price.
+Whether it is a bullion coin, round, or bar, premiums can vary by the bullion product; in general, the age, condition, and rarity of the item will all play into the premium above the spot price.

 - Online service that provides Credit and Personal Account Services